Skip to main content

 William Allen Newell was born in Cabarrus County, North Carolina, on April 24, 1874.
 Newell was a Methodist minister for thirty-seven years, serving parsonages in Elk Park, Tryon, Asheville, Mount Airy, Salisbury, and Morganton.
 He was president… Read More

-Benjamin A. Newland was born in 1849 in Marion (McDowell County), North Carolina.
-He worked for the Western North Carolina Railroad and corresponded with Governor Zebulon B. Vance about his appointment.
-The date and location of his death are… Read More
+Benjamin Allen Newland was born in Marion (McDowell County), North Carolina on February 14, 1849.
+Newland worked for the Western North Carolina Railroad and corresponded with Governor Zebulon B. Vance about his appointment.
+He was killed in a… Read More

 William Calhoun Newland was born in McDowell County, North Carolina, on October 8, 1857.
 Newland was an attorney and politician who served as mayor of Lenoir (Caldwell County), solicitor of the Eighth District, legislator (elected 1899 and 1903… Read More